 Salute the Sun — Its relaxing, therapeutic, and, depending on the kind of practice you have, a good workout.
 Now yoga has also been found to naturally produce antioxidants in the body.
 Antioxidants are those free-radical fighting molecules that can help prevent disease, stave off premature aging and fight many of the ailments we suffer from in the modern world.
 So if you want a boost of preventative power, namaste away!

 Take a breath — According to the same study cited above, people who incorporated breathing and meditation into their daily yoga practice received even more antioxidant benefit than people who incorporated exercise alone.
-So whether it’s on the yoga mat or your morning subway commute, for an extra health boost, take a few minutes to relax and breath.
+So whether it’s on the yoga mat or your morning subway commute, for an extra health boost, take a few minutes to relax and breathe.
+Breathing helps reduce stress and anxiety.

 Get Your Daily C Shot — Vitamin C is one of the most important antioxidants for boosting your immune system and preventing all kinds of diseases, including cancer.
 Oranges, kiwifruit and black currants pack a punch, but if you’d prefer an unsweetened dose of Vitamin C, try a bell pepper— one bell pepper contains a whopping 253% of your daily requirement!